blinkletter/Chem4410/docs/_sources/Info/Outcomes 2.md

 ## Self Evaluation

-Almost all students in this course will be in the final year of the chemistry program. **Now is the time** to evaluate yourself as you consider the goals for university and program outcomes.
+Almost all students in this course will be in the final year of the chemistry program. **Now is the time** to evaluate yourself as you consider the goals for **university and program outcomes**.
 How do you feel?
 Do you have a sense that you are you well on the way to acheiving them?
 Are there any weakness that we could address while you are taking this course?

-Also consider the goals for the course outcomes of this course.
+Also consider the goals for the **course outcomes** of this course.
 You might feel that you have accomplished some of them already. **Return to this list** every few weeks and check off the goals you feel you have reached or are progressing through.
 By monitoring your progress you will better be able to see where we need to do more work to ensure that all goals are met.
 Never hesitate to **ask for more** in one area or another.